mrrusof/mrrusof.github.io/_posts/2016-03-25-stacking-boxes.markdown

 We approach Stacking Boxes as a search problem.
 We restrict the search space to a set of candidates.
-The construction of the set of candidates belongs to complexity class `O(n^2)` and is the most expensive part.
+The construction of the set of candidates belongs to complexity class `O(n^2)` and is the most expensive part of our solution.
+Our solution to the problem consists of three steps.

+1. Sort dimensions for each box so that comparing any two boxes reduces to comparing their corresponding dimensions.
+2. Sort the sequence of boxes lexicographically so that for each box, the boxes to the left are the boxes that may fit.
+3. Construct the set of candidates in a similar way to [the `O(n^2)` algorithm for the Longest Increasing Subsequence Problem](http://www.algorithmist.com/index.php/Longest_Increasing_Subsequence.c).

 # A faster solution